stratum-mining/sv2-spec/06-Job-Declaration-Protocol.md

 ### 6.3.9 `ProvideMissingTransactions` (Server->Client)

+If `DeclareMiningJob` includes some transactions that JDS's Bitcoin Node has not yet seen, then JDS needs to request that JDC provides those missing ones.

 | Field Name               | Data Type     | Description                                                                                                                                                                                                                              |
 | ------------------------ | ------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | request_id               | U32           | Identifier of the original AllocateMiningJobToken request                                                                                                                                                                                |